 Focus 2: A series of reliable, intuitive, career and education decision-making assessments to help students select a major, explore occupations, make informed career decisions, and take action in their career development.

-Skills developed as a Biology & Biological Science major (via Focus2): Decision making, equipment selection, listening, managing time, problem solving, reading comprehension, reasoning, science, writing and authoring.
+Skills developed as a Biology major (via Focus2): Decision making, equipment selection, listening, managing time, problem solving, reading comprehension, reasoning, science, writing and authoring.

-What Can I Do With This Major: Learn more about what you can do as a Biology & Biological Science major!
+What Can I Do With This Major: Learn more about what you can do as a Biology major!
 Some areas of career options are research, healthcare, biological sciences, ecological biology, biotechnology, and education.